Teacher

 Individual Lessons

-January 2022: I am not teaching one to one lessons this year, but will be running some online voice ‘short courses’ at various points through the year.
+January 2025: I am not teaching one to one lessons at the moment, but will be running occasional online voice ‘short courses’ from time to time.
 You can find out more information here.
 I’ve also put up some video vocal exercises here for anyone to try.

 Please do get in touch if you think I might be the right teacher for you, and I’ll see what I can do, or if I can help you find another teacher when my teaching roster is full.